This wood and country park is a great space to get outdoors and enjoy a walk in some beautiful scenery.

 Whilst there's not an exact postcode for the car park, you can use the postcode DN5 7EB which should take you to close by on Sheep Lane.

-If you're travelling by bus, you can use Travel South Yorkshire's journey planner.
+If you're travelling by bus, you can use the Travel South Yorkshire journey planner.
 To do so, just enter where you're going from and to (Melton Wood).

 To see the location of the car park, check out the following Google Maps view:

 More woods in Doncaster

-For a list of some of our most important and impressive woodlands, visit our woods page.
+For a list of some of our most important and impressive woodlands, visit our woodland in Doncaster page.